Ekiti Decides 2026: The Upsides, Challenges, and Risks in the Governorship Election

 On the surface, the atmosphere appears calm, but beneath it lies deep political tension in the state.
 A total of 1,059,360 registered voters, 51.2 per cent female and 48.8 per cent male, are set to choose the next governor.
 Will voters retain the incumbent or opt for a new face?
 The next 72 hours will determine whether the state sees continuity or a change in leadership.

-They include: Accord Party – Opeyemi Falegan and Omoyemi Olaleye; African Action Congress (AAC) – Akande Oluwasegun and Oluwasanmi Fajuyigbe; Action Democratic Party (ADP) – Ayodeji Ojo and Itunu Ibitoye; African Democratic Congress (ADC) – Oluwadare Bejide and Paul Olowoyeye; All Progressives Congress (APC) – Biodun Oyebanji and Monisade Afuye; Action People’s Party (APP) – Bidemi Awogbemi and Akinyemi Adewumi; Allied People’s Movement (APM) – Joseph Anifowose and Margaret Ilesanmi; Labour Party (LP) – Oyebanji Olajuyin and Ayokunle Okumade; New Nigeria People’s Party (NNPP) – Blessing Abegunde and Francis Ajayi; People’s Redemption Party (PRP) – Olaniyi Ayodele and Modupe Adebiyi; Young Progressive Party (YPP) – Osinkolu Olusegun Ayodele and Arowolo David Olusesan; and Zenith Labour Party (ZLP) – Victor Adetunji and Dr Oluwole Oluyede of the PDP.
+They include: Accord Party – Opeyemi Falegan and Omoyemi Olaleye; African Action Congress (AAC) – Akande Oluwasegun and Oluwasanmi Fajuyigbe; Action Democratic Party (ADP) – Ayodeji Ojo and Itunu Ibitoye; African Democratic Congress (ADC) – Oluwadare Bejide and Paul Olowoyeye; All Progressives Congress (APC) – Biodun Oyebanji and Monisade Afuye; Action People’s Party (APP) – Bidemi Awogbemi and Akinyemi Adewumi; Allied People’s Movement (APM) – Joseph Anifowose and Margaret Ilesanmi; Labour Party (LP) – Oyebanji Olajuyin and Ayokunle Okumade; New Nigeria People’s Party (NNPP) – Blessing Abegunde and Francis Ajayi; People’s Redemption Party (PRP) – Olaniyi Ayodele and Modupe Adebiyi; Young Progressive Party (YPP) – Osinkolu Olusegun Ayodele and Arowolo David Olusesan; and Zenith Labour Party (ZLP) – Victor Adetunji, Dr Oluwole Oluyede of the PDP, and Otunba Peter Obafemi, of the SDP.

 There is a sense of unease over what may happen when voters go to the polls on Saturday, June 20.
 Lobbying, political bargaining and behind-the-scenes withdrawals are shaping the race.
 Rather than ideology, manifestos, programmes or policies, longstanding myths and beliefs appear to be influencing voter opinion.
 Some people within and outside the state are of the opinion that this Saturday’s governorship election in Ekiti State is a done deal.
 But in politics, it is not over until it is over.